-- Approximately $1 million in active research grants from NIH and NSF in the areas of immunology, developmental biology, neuroscience, environmental microbiology, and ecology
+- Approximately $1 million in active research grants from NIH and NSF in the areas of immunology, developmental biology, neuroscience, environmental microbiology, ecology and mathematics.

 - Ongoing research in the areas of cancer biology, environmental biology, marine biology, and circadian rhythms, organometallic chemistry, boron-substituted nucleosides as anticancer agents, nanotechnology, hydrology, sedimentology, phytoplankton and coastal processes